 - 1. Protection Zone.
 The Protection Zone consists of the highest quality natural resource value lands that are essential to maintaining water quality, water quantity and sensitive ecological resources and processes.
 Land acquisition is a high priority for lands in the Protection Zone and development activities will be extremely limited.
 Any development will be subject to stringent limitations on consumptive and depletive water use, degradation of water quality, and impacts to environmentally sensitive lands and natural resources. - a.
 Wildlife Management Sub-Zone.
 The Wildlife Management Sub-Zone consists of areas managed by the United States Fish and Wildlife Service as part of the National Wildlife Refuge System, and lands within the Wildlife Management Area System administered by the NJDEP Division of Fish & Wildlife's Bureau of Land Management.
-These areas are part of a network of lands and waters for conservation, management, and where appropriate, restoration of fish, wildlife and plant resources and their habitats and permit compatible wildlife-dependent recreational uses. - 2.Conservation Zone.
-The Conservation Zone consists of areas with significant agricultural lands interspersed with associated woodlands and environmental features that should be preserved when possible.
-The Conservation Zone is intended primarily for agricultural use and development, including ancillary and supporting uses and activities.
-Non-agricultural development activities will be limited in area and intensity due to infrastructure constraints and resource protection goals.
-Where non-agricultural development does occur it must be designed to ensure compatibility with agricultural uses.
+These areas are part of a network of lands and waters for conservation, management, and where appropriate, restoration of fish, wildlife and plant resources and their habitats and permit compatible wildlife-dependent recreational uses. - 2.

-- a.b.
-Conservation Zone-Environmentally Constrained Sub-Zone.
-The Conservation Zone Environmentally Constrained Sub-Zone consists of significant environmental features within the Conservation Zone that should be preserved and protected from non-agricultural development.
-Development activities will be limited and subject to stringent limitations on consumptive and depletive water use, degradation of water quality, and impacts to environmentally sensitive lands. - 3.2.
 Existing Community Zone.
 The Existing Community Zone consists of areas of concentrated development representing existing communities.
 These areas tend to have limited environmental constraints due to previous development patterns, and may have existing infrastructure that can support additional development and/or redevelopment.
-Where served by adequate supporting infrastructure, lands within the Existing Community Zone are suited to higher densities and intensities of development (see Section C, below) than other Zones.
-[Optional: This Zone has the greatest potential to accommodate mixed-use development projects and center-based planning initiatives, generally.] - a.
+Where served by adequate supporting infrastructure, lands within the Existing Community Zone are suited to higher densities and intensities of development (see Section C, below) than other Zones. - a.
 Existing Community Zone-Environmentally Constrained Sub-Zone.
 The Existing Community Zone-Environmentally Constrained Sub-Zone consists of significant contiguous critical habitat, steep slopes and forested lands within the Existing Community Zone that should be protected from further fragmentation.
 They serve as regional habitat "stepping stones" to larger contiguous critical habitat and forested areas.
 As such, they are not appropriate for significant development, and are best served by land preservation and protection.
-Development is subject to stringent limitations on consumptive and depletive water use, degradation of water quality, and impacts to environmentally sensitive lands. - b.
+Development is subject to stringent limitations on consumptive and depletive water use, degradation of water quality, and impacts to environmentally sensitive lands.

+b.
 Lake Community Sub-Zone.
 The Lake Community Sub-Zone consists of patterns of community development that are within the Existing Community Zone within 1,000 feet of lakes.
 Lakes are defined to include those 10 acres or greater in size with lake management areas consisting of lands within the first 1,000 feet (or less, depending on the protection focus) from the lake shoreline.
 The purpose for the sub-zone is to protect and enhance water quality, resource features, shoreline recreation, scenic quality, and community character.
 This zone incorporates unique regulatory requirements to prevent degradation of water quality, harm to lake ecosystems, and watershed pollution, while promoting natural aesthetic values within the Existing Community Zone.